KeplerC/ClassUCLA/README.md

 # ClassUCLA

+## Files
+* available_spot: check if the class has available spot
+* daily_report: report not matter if class is available
+* restriction\_is\_gone: check if certain restriction is gone

+## Todo list
+* To be more organized
+* wechat

+## iclass Library
-This is a class check and enroll program for myUCLA.
+This is a class information check library for myUCLA.

-in directory /app/

 it has all the information that you need for watching a class.
 All one needs to do is to edit the json file.